-River bed elevations after 3 days of steady flow are compared in the plan view of the riverbed elevations in Fig. 10.
-The figure shows the elevation differences of the riverbeds as compared by using a constant bed slope of 1/164.
+Riverbed elevations after 3 days of steady flow are compared in the plan view of the riverbed elevations in Fig. 10.
+The figure shows the elevation differences of the riverbeds as compared by using a constant bed slope of 0.00610.
 Hereafter, elevation differences are compared in the same manner.

 The results shown in the figure suggest that discharge of $300 \text{ m}^3 \text{ s}^{-1}$ had a dominant influence on the development of the meandering flows.
 Moreover, what should be noted here is that the locations of the meandering channels (point bars) formed on the downstream side of the bend of the river channel and at intervals between them.
-Wave-

-- lengths slightly varied depending on the scale of discharge; however, the meandering channels that have wavelengths of approximately 600 m, formed at almost regular intervals.
-These meandering channels are equivalent to M-1, M-2 and M-3 at the actual field in Otofuke River, and the locations and intervals of the meandering channels in the analysis are roughly in accordance with those at the site shown in Fig. 3 (meandering channels are explanately 2005, KP18,5 ar KP20, 2). - channel configurations: 1991 ~ 2005, KP18.5 ~ KP20.3).
+Wavelengths slightly varied depending on the scale of discharge; however, the meandering channels that have wavelengths of approximately 600 m, formed at almost regular intervals.
+These meandering channels are equivalent to M-1, M-2 and M-3 at the actual field site along the Otofuke River, and the locations and intervals of the meandering channels in the analysis are roughly in accordance with those at the site shown in Fig. 3 (meandering channel configurations: 1991-2005, KP18.5-KP20.3).

 Next, riverbed elevations were compared after discharge with the same flow rate as that of the 1981 flood was introduced for 3 days (red line in Fig. 8), which is shown in the plan view of the riverbed elevations in Fig. 11.
-In the figure, the blue dotted line represents the configuration of the main stream in the recession period of the 1981

-- flood (blue line in Fig. 4), and the red line represents the configuration of the main stream during the low-water discharge in 1991 (Fig. 3).
-The analysis results show that three meandering channels (M-1, M-2 and M-3) that had wavelengths of approximately 600 m formed at regular intervals in the 1.8 km long section (KP18.5 ~ KP20.3).
-Comparison between the configuration of the flow channels shown in calculation results - and those in 1981 or 1991 shows that the locations and intervals of the meandering channels are roughly in accordance with those in 1981 or 1991.
+In the figure, the blue dotted line represents the configuration of the main stream in the recession period of the 1981 flood (blue line in Fig. 4), and the red line represents the configuration of the main stream during the low-water discharge in 1991.
+The analysis results show that three meandering parts (M-1, M-2 and M-3) that had wavelengths of approximately 600 m formed at regular intervals in the 1.8 km-long section.
+Comparison between the configuration of the flow channels shown in calculation results and those in 1981 or 1991 shows that the locations and intervals of the meandering channels are roughly in accordance with those in 1981 or 1991.

-The above results suggests the possibility that the meanders (M-1, M-2 and M-3) formed at an actual location were the point bars necessarily brought about due to the curvature of the normal line in the low-water channel or the plane shape of the river bank.
+The results above suggest the possibility that the meanders formed at an actual location where the point bars were necessarily brought about due to the curvature of the normal line in the low-water channel or the planform shape of the river bank.